govau/cga-docs/docs/usage/operationalisation_checklist.md

 **Assessment criteria:** onboarding and continued **DSS Criteria:** 4

-Will you application need to run recurrent or batch jobs?
+Will your application need to run recurrent or batch jobs?
 These might be one off tasks to perform a database migration, or periodic tasks.

 If yes, how will you monitor these tasks' status?